Jeetestu/Tiny-Armies-Demo/README.md

 # Tiny-Armies-Demo
- Code for Tiny Armies Demo (Built in Unity)
+ Extract of files for Tiny Armies Demo (Built in Unity)
+ Does not include most art assets
+ Code can be found in Assets -> Scripts